fabricionaweb/docker-upsies/README.md

 It is helpful for Unraid.

 After have the container running, it shows no logs.
 That is fine.
-You just need to attach an internative shell and start use it: `docker exec -it upsies sh` (adjust `upsies` as the name of your container)
+You just need to attach an internative shell and start use it: `docker exec -it upsies bash` (adjust `upsies` as the name of your container)

 Inside the interative shell you can play with `upsies` just fine.